 Sensor sizes explained

 It's clear that a sensor's megapixel count (whether it's total or effective pixels) isn't the whole story.
 The physical size of the sensor is an important factor.
 APS-C sensors are physically smaller than full-frame sensors, which means that even if the pixel counts are identical, a camera with a full-frame sensor should deliver a wider dynamic range and better low-light performance – if it has the same megapixel count but over a larger area, then it has larger photosites, which will be capable of capturing more light.
-This makes full-frame cameras such as the EOS R3 and EOS R5 a favourite choice for professionals, particularly those shooting landscapes, architecture or portraits.
+This makes full-frame cameras such as the EOS R1 and EOS R5 Mark II a favourite choice for professionals, particularly those shooting landscapes, architecture or portraits.

 Conversely, because APS-C sensors are smaller, your subject will fill more of the frame than it would if you used the same lens with the same settings on a full-frame camera – so in effect, an APS-C sensor increases the reach of your lens.
 In Canon cameras, the "crop factor" is approximately 1.6x, giving you an effective focal length 1.6x greater than the same lens on a full-frame camera.
 This gives a 50mm lens, for example, the field of view of an 80mm lens (50 x 1.6 = 80).
 This means APS-C cameras are well suited for a broad range of uses including wildlife and street photography.
 In addition, thanks to the smaller sensor, APS-C cameras such as the EOS R50 and EOS R10 are smaller and lighter than their full-frame counterparts, making them a great option for travel or nature shoots.